 Note: Your account should be warmed up before you send full-fledged email campaigns

-Warm up - Existing Customer
+Warm up - Existing Account

 Steps to warm up your account